C-Bone-UCL/CrystaLLM-Prop/README.md

 ### Regression

 For this one you can change configs in the python script itself: [Inference script for regression](https://github.com/C-Bone-UCL/CrystaLLM-Prop/blob/main/bin/regr_inference.py)

 ```shell
 python bin/regr_inference.py
 ```

+## Queries
-For any questions on how to use, contact cyprien.bone.24@ucl.ac.uk
+For any questions on how to use, contact cyprien.bone.24@ucl.ac.uk or raise a GitHub issue

 CrystaLLM